British sitcom: Last of the Summer Wine

+It later became the first comedy series to completely do away with studio sets and a live audience, moving all filming to Holmfirth.
+The episodes were then shown to preview audiences, whose laughter was recorded for a laugh track to avoid the use of canned laughter.

 Last of the Summer Wine was nominated numerous times for British television industry awards; it was proposed five times between 1973 and 1985 for the British Academy Film Awards, twice for the Best Situation Comedy Series award (in 1973 and 1979) and three times for the Best Comedy Series award (in 1982, 1983, and 1985).
 The show was also considered for the National Television Awards four times since 1999 (in 1999, 2000, 2003, and 2004), each time in the Most Popular Comedy Programme category.
 In 1999 the show won the National Television Award for Most Popular Comedy Programme.
 Repeated over 17,000 times, it is regularly broadcast on Gold, Yesterday, and Drama.
 It is also seen in more than 25 countries.

 Ever Decreasing Circles

 On BBC1 for four series and one feature-length special, Ever Decreasing Circles (1984–1989) was made in a total of 27 episodes.
 It was written by John Esmonde and Bob Larbey, and it reunited them with Richard Briers, of their previous hit show The Good Life.
 Sydney Lotterby directed 13 episodes and 14 episodes were produced by Harold Snoad.
 The show also featured guest appearances by Peter Blake, Ronnie Stevens, Victoria Burgoyne and Ray Winstone.
 Centred around Martin Bryce, the eccentric mover and shaker of his local community who feels threatened by the verve and aplomb of a new arrival in the village, played by Peter Egan.
 Its handling was much less brash than most sitcoms, and The Guardian described it as having "a quiet, unacknowledged and deep-running despair to it that in retrospect seems quite daring".
 Reappraising the series, Andy Dawson observed that "Ever Decreasing Circles strayed far from the well-worn path that other Britcoms trudged along in the 70s and 80s.
 There was a very real darkness at the heart of it, with Martin existing in what was almost certainly a state of permanent mental anguish."
 The show was voted number 52 in the BBC's Britain's Best Sitcom poll in 2003.
 At its peak, it attracted television audiences of around 12 million.